 The reason: creating and maintaining a records retention schedule is becoming more complex, with privacy laws that are frequently in conflict with retention requirements.

-This post will give a brief overview of retention schedules, the current complexities in updating them, and how current solutions can enable a clear return on investment.
+This post will give a brief overview of document retention policy best practices, retention schedules, the current complexities in updating them, and how current solutions can enable a clear return on investment.

 While this may seem like going back to basics, a 2021 ARMA IG Maturity Index Report highlighted that only 17.4% of organizations surveyed are meeting more than just basic requirements for their processes.
 Likewise, during our webinar on records retention schedules, only 50% thought that they had a good RRS in place.